Eranthis hyemalis

 -

-Numerous hybrid selections and species are available but are often difficult to distinguish and are misidentified in trade, or mislabeled lenten rose, a name historically associated with H. orientalis.
+Numerous hybrid selections and species are available but are often difficult to distinguish and are misidentified in trade, or mislabeled as Lenten rose.

-This delightful yellow flower will add a splash of color rock gardens, beds, and woodland gardens.
-Utilize it for borders or patios in protected, shady locations or let it naturalize in the landscape.
-It is resistant to browsing by deer and can be planted near a black walnut tree.
+This delightful yellow flower will add a splash of color to rock gardens, beds, walkways, and woodland gardens.
+Utilize it for border fronts or patios in protected, shady locations, or let it naturalize in the landscape.
+Because of their small size, they are best planted in drifts for a greater impact of color or planted in mass under trees.
+Winter Aconite is resistant to browsing by deer and can be planted near a black walnut tree.
+Exercise caution if you have pets or small children.
+The plant and tuber are poisonous if ingested.
+Wear gloves and other protective clothing when handling this plant.

 Quick ID Hints: